 The formatting should be clean with a professional font choice, and there should be ample white space to make the document easy to read.

 Meanwhile, an effective cover letter should function as the candidate's elevator pitch, emphasizing their suitability for the job and highlighting specific skills that align with your company's needs.
+AI cover letter tools can help streamline this, making it easier for candidates to create tailored, professional applications.

 2. Demonstrated Technical and Soft Skills